pykeen/kgem-software-review/index.md

 ---
 layout: home
 ---
-This page contains a list of software packages for knowledge graph embedding models (KGEM).
+This page contains a list of software packages for knowledge graph embedding models (KGEMs).
 It's generated with GitHub Pages from <a href="https://github.com/pykeen/kgem-software-review"><img alt="GitHub logo" src="img/github-icon.svg" width="16" height="16" /> pykeen/kgem-software-review</a>.
 Content on this site is available under the [CC0 1.0 Universal](https://github.com/pykeen/kgem-software-review/blob/main/LICENSE)